TheSpaceDevs/.github/profile/README.md

 ## API Showcase - Spaceflight News API 📰

 ### Latest News ⌛
+- <a href="https://spacenews.com/astra-blames-launch-failure-on-wiring-error-and-software-flaw/" >🔗</a> **[SpaceNews]** Astra blames launch failure on wiring error and software flaw
+- <a href="https://www.teslarati.com/spacex-starbase-brownsville-port-connector-road/" >🔗</a> **[Teslarati]** SpaceX Starbase facilities already taking advantage of new “Port Connector Road”
 - <a href="https://spacenews.com/spacex-worked-for-weeks-to-begin-starlink-service-in-ukraine/" >🔗</a> **[SpaceNews]** SpaceX worked for weeks to begin Starlink service in Ukraine
 - <a href="https://spacenews.com/beames-joins-spideroak/" >🔗</a> **[SpaceNews]** Beames becomes SpiderOak’s chairman of the board
 - <a href="https://spacenews.com/intelsat-picks-david-wajsgras-as-next-ceo/" >🔗</a> **[SpaceNews]** Intelsat picks David Wajsgras as next CEO
-- <a href="https://arstechnica.com/science/2022/03/how-to-save-the-international-space-station-and-prevent-the-dreaded-gap/" >🔗</a> **[Arstechnica]** How to save the International Space Station and prevent the dreaded “gap”
-- <a href="https://www.teslarati.com/spacex-falcon-9-four-starlink-launches-two-weeks/" >🔗</a> **[Teslarati]** SpaceX on track for fourth Starlink launch in two weeks

 ### Launch-related News 🚀